mucsci-students/2020fa-420-mike/USAGE.md

 		Opens a file chooser and allows the user to select and load a saved version of a UML diagram.

 	Undo:
-		Undo cancels or reverses the most recent command performed on the UML diagram.
+		Reverses the most recent command performed on the UML diagram.

 	Redo:
-		Redo allows you to cancel or reverse your last UNDO command.
+		Reverses the last UNDO command.

 	Add Class:
 		Adds a class with the specified name to the GUI.
 If a class with the specified name already exists,